-1. Place reverse idler gear in position in case (1 on g hub toward front) and drive idler gear shaft in from rear of the case.
-Before fully Installing shaft, make sure slot for lock plate is properly aligned with countershaft so plate will seat in both slots.
+1. Place reverse idler gear in position in case (long hub toward front) and drive idler gear shaft in from rear of the case.
+Before fully installing shaft, make sure slot for lock plate is properly aligned with countershaft so plate will seat in both slots.
 Idler gear end play should be from .003" to .010".